nodemcu/nodemcu-firmware/tests/NTest/NTest.md

 nok(1 == 1, 'one equals one') -- prints 'one equals one'
 ```

 `fail(func:function, [expected:string], [msg:string])` tests a function for failure.
-If expected is given the errormessage poduced by the function must contain the given string else `fail` will fail the test.
-If no message is defined -
-current filename and line will be used.
+If expected is given the errormessage poduced by the function must also contain the given string else `fail` will fail the test.
+If no message is defined the current filename and line will be used.

 ``` Lua
 local function f() error("my error") end